zhemao/hodgepodge/README.md

 ## inserttext

 A C program that inserts the text of one file into a certain line of another file.
-Usage is `inserttext.pl dest lineno [src]`.
+Usage is `./inserttext dest lineno [src]`.
 If src is not given, text to be inserted will be taken from standard input. `make inserttext` to compile

 ## sendgmail.py